Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: introduction

-In the meantime between Gaia DR2 and EDR3 epochs, several new dSphs have been discovered, or have been spectroscopically observed to derive their radial velocities, which is the essential complement to Gaia PMs for establishing their 3D motions (see references in Table~\ref{tab:pm}).
-Combined with Gaia EDR3 this allows the determination of accurate orbits for several tens of dSphs much less massive than the classical dwarfs, a yet unprecedented number.
+In the meantime between Gaia DR2 and EDR3 epochs, several new dwarf galaxies have been discovered, or have been spectroscopically observed to derive their radial velocities, which is the essential complement to Gaia PMs for establishing their 3D motions (see references in Table~\ref{tab:pm}).
+Combined with Gaia EDR3 this allows the determination of accurate orbits for several tens of dwarf galaxies much less massive than the classical dwarf spheroidal galaxies\footnote{Following \citet{Tolstoy2009} MW dwarfs include dwarf spheroidals (dSphs) that are the 9 classical dSphs and Canes Venaciti I, and ultra-faint dwarfs (UFDs), which are less luminous, with $L_V$ $<$ $10^5 M_{\odot}$, or $M_V$ $>$ -7.5.}, a yet unprecedented number.
 In principle, one may now investigate their past and future history.

 However, besides observed (instantaneous) quantities (distances and velocities), evaluating integrated orbital quantities (pericenter, apocenter, orbit shape and eccentricity) requires the knowledge of the potential, i.e., namely that of the main Galaxy, the MW.
-It has been shown \citep{fritz18Gaia,hammer20Orbital} that the determination of dSph orbital quantities is limited by Gaia DR2 PM uncertainties, but perhaps even more by the systematics due to the inaccurate knowledge of the MW mass profile.
+It has been shown \citep{fritz18Gaia,Hammer2020} that the determination of dwarf galaxy orbital quantities is limited by Gaia DR2 PM uncertainties, but perhaps even more by the systematics due to the inaccurate knowledge of the MW mass profile.
 Reducing PM errors by at least a factor $\sim 2$ with EDR3, leads to a problem for which the limited knowledge of the MW mass-profile dominates the uncertainties in the derived orbital properties.
 Another possible limitation is the impact of the second massive body in the MW halo, the Large Magellanic Cloud (LMC), which can, if it has a total mass exceeding $10^{11}$ $M_{\odot}$, also affect stellar streams such as the Orphan stream \citep{erkal19total}.